What is Negative Sentiment Override?

 This can include conversations, check-ins throughout the day, small gestures, rituals, hugs and kisses.

 Create Space for Positivity to Flourish

 These three strategies combined will help evaporate the negativity surrounding your relationship and open the space up for clear thinking and healthy dialogue.

 Beware it may take time, and sometimes old habits die hard.
 That is – keep trying and keep chipping away to create new healthy habits.
 With persistence you create an environment where positive sentiment can flourish consistently.

-See the linked related resources throughout the this article to support your return to a positive sentiment.
+See the linked related resources throughout the this article and learn more about Life Values to support your return to a positive sentiment.

 Or Click here to learn more relationship counselling with me – Jacqui!